-Management of ESG includes our CEO, senior leadership team, an executive ESG Steering Committee chaired by the director corporate planning, sustainability & ESG, and a cross-functional sustainability working group.
-For more information, see our Corporate Sustainability Report.
+Management of ESG includes our chief executive officer (CEO), chief sustainability officer (CSO), senior leadership team, an executive ESG Steering Committee chaired by the CSO, and a cross-functional sustainability working group.
+For more information, see our Corporate-Sustainability Report.